GauBen/typed-board/README.md

 ## What is _end-to-end_ type safety?

 Type safety is a property of a program that guarantees that all values types are known at build time.
-It prevents a lot of bugs before running the program.
+It prevents a lot of bugs from happening before running the program.
 The most common way to achieve type safety in JavaScript is to use TypeScript.

 ```ts
 // Declare an object shape: